vixrant/discord-join-channel-bot/README.md

 ### Bot Token File

-Create a file called `config.json` and add a token field.
+Create an env config file called `.env` and add a `TOKEN=` field.
 I assume you can google how to set-up a discord bot.
-A sample `config.sample.json` file has been provided.